-8) Reclassification Into A New Classification Series
+C. Reclassification into A New Classification Series

-When an employee is reclassified as the result of the implementation of a new classification with a higher grade, the employee's step or rate of pay shall be determined by a six (6) percent upward adjustment.
+When an employee is reclassified as the result of the implementation of a new classification with a higher grade, the employee's step or rate of pay shall be determined by a minimum six (6) percent upward adjustment.
 In the event that the new classification is the same grade level as the prior classification, the employee's step or rate of pay shall remain the same.